swiyu-admin-ch/didtoolbox-java/README.md

         * --did-log-file, -d
             The file containing a valid did:tdw DID log to deactivate --help, -h
-            Display help for the DID toolbox 'deactivate' command --jks-alias
+            Display help for the DID toolbox command --jks-alias
             Java KeyStore alias name of the entry to process.
 This CLI parameter should always be used exclusively alongside all the other --jks-*
             CLI parameters